pjscruggs/slogcp/README.md

 ## Advanced configuration

-For gRPC interceptors and more advanced middleware options, see the [Configuration Documentation](docs/CONFIGURATION.md).
+For more advanced middleware options, see the [Configuration Documentation](docs/CONFIGURATION.md).

 ## License